mojaverian/infrastructure/README.md

 How to use
 ----------

-This will setup slapd with FusionDirectory and GitLab with Redis, Postgres and LDAP login.
+This will setup slapd with FusionDirectory and GitLab with Sidekiq, OpenSSH, Redis, Postgres and LDAP login.

     # docker-compose up